TheBetaM/CrateModLoader/README.md

 - Crash of the Titans - All PS2 versions (.ISO format) (PSP and Wii not yet supported)
 - Crash Mind Over Mutant - All PS2 versions (.ISO format) (PSP and Wii not yet supported)

-Crash Bandicoot 1/2/3 API by checkwob and ManDude. (https://github.com/ManDude/CrashEdit)
+Crash Bandicoot 1/2/3 API by chekwob and ManDude. (https://github.com/ManDude/CrashEdit)
 Crash Team Racing API by DCxDemo. (https://github.com/DCxDemo/CTR-tools)
 Crash Nitro Kart API by BetaM, ManDude and eezstreet.
 Crash Twinsanity API by NeoKesha.